-No matter how large your vegetable garden is, there just never seems to be enough space for all you want to plant.
-It's easy to get carried away buying seeds and plants.
-Finding a place to tuck them all in is a challenge.
+No matter how large your vegetable garden is, there never seems to be enough space for all you want to plant.
+It's especially true if you've gotten carried away buying seeds and plants, which is so easy to do.
 Two techniques that can help you squeeze more into your garden are succession planting and intercropping (or interplanting).

-This can get a little tricky.
-You don't want two space hogs competing for elbow room, sun, water, and nutrients.
-One plant is likely to win out at the expense of the other.
-To ensure your vegetables can peacefully coexist, pair them in one of three ways.Continue to 2 of 4 below.
+Combining two plants in the same place can get a little tricky.
+You don't want two space hogs competing for room, sun, water, and nutrients.
+In a poor pairing, one plant is likely to win out at the expense of the other.
+To ensure your vegetables can peacefully coexist, match them with complementary partners and choose an intercropping technique that works the best for your garden.

-Large vegetable plants, like cabbage and cauliflower, may need to go out into the garden early in the season and remain there for several months, but they won't start filling out for at least 6 weeks.
-While they are small, you can use the space between them to sow quick maturing vegetables like lettuce, spinach, arugula or beets.
-These can be harvested as needed and in the meantime, they will act as a living mulch, keeping the soil moist and suppressing weeds.
-Or seed some annual herbs, like... cilantro and dill, which tend to decline after a couple of months of growing and harvesting.
+Large vegetable plants, such as cabbage and cauliflower, may need to go out into the garden early in the season, but they won't start filling out for at least six weeks.
+While they're small, you can use the space between them to sow quickly maturing vegetables such as lettuce, spinach, arugula, or beets.
+These fast-growing delights can be harvested as needed.
+In the meantime, they will act as a living mulch, keeping the soil moist and suppressing weeds.
+Annual herbs, such as cilantro and dill, are another great filler option since they tend to decline after a couple of months of growing and harvesting.

-The classic intercropping example is the Native American 3 Sisters.
-Corn, pole beans, and squash were planted in the same spot.
+An Indigenous intercropping technique called "three sisters" involves planting corn, pole beans, and squash in the same spot.
 The corn grows tall and acts as a support for the pole beans.
-The beans feed the soil for the corn, which is a heavy feeder.
-The squash covers the ground acting as a mulch and its scratchy leaves help protect the beans and corn from marauding animals.
+The beans enrich the soil for the corn, which is a heavy feeder.
+Lastly, the squash covers the surrounding ground, acting as a live mulch, and its scratchy leaves help protect the beans and corn from marauding animals.

-Root crops lend themselves well to this type of intercropping.
-Vegetables like onions, carrots, and rutabagas don't... need a lot of space below ground and even less above ground.
-They can be squeezed into the spaces between any number of plants, like cabbage, broccoli, peppers, and kale.
-You can do closely spaced rows, plant along the edges of beds or simply mix things up.
-If you are willing to forgo the idea of planting everything in rows or blocks, you will be amazed how much produce your garden will hold.
+Root crops also lend themselves well to this type of intercropping.
+Vegetables such as onions, carrots, and rutabagas don't need much space below ground and even less above ground.
+They can be squeezed into the spaces between any number of plants, such as cabbage, broccoli, peppers, and kale.
+You can seed closely spaced rows, plant along the edges of beds, or simply intersperse in whatever nooks and crannies are available.
+If you're willing to forgo the idea of planting everything in rows or blocks, you'll be amazed at how much produce your small garden will hold.